stryukovsky/mipt-2025-fall-hometask-template/tasks/uniswap_v3_tvl.md

 | amount0         | UInt256         | TVL of token 0 at the end of block |
 | amount1         | UInt256         | TVL of token 1 at the end of block |

-It should be possible to efficiently fetch the data for any given block or block range.
+It should be possible to efficiently fetch data for any given block or block range.

-Table should be always up to date with the latest known block.
+The table must always be up to date with the latest known block.

-For this task you should collect the TVL for the following pools of Ethereum mainnet:
+For this task, you should collect the TVL for the following Ethereum mainnet pools:

 * [0x8ad599c3A0ff1De082011EFDDc58f1908eb6e6D8](https://etherscan.io/address/0x8ad599c3A0ff1De082011EFDDc58f1908eb6e6D8)
 * [0x5777d92f208679DB4b9778590Fa3CAB3aC9e2168](https://etherscan.io/address/0x5777d92f208679DB4b9778590Fa3CAB3aC9e2168)